A Natural Adaptive Process for Collective Decision-Making: Properties of the Deterministic Process

 Summarizing \Cref{lem:stationary}, \Cref{lem:diffeqexistence}, and \Cref{lem:continuoustimeconvergence}, we get the following theorem.

 \continuous*

-\begin{remark} For the urn process with drawing without replacement, $f^{(r)}$ as derived in \Cref{sec:vectorfield} would depend on $N$.
-The solution $y^{(r)}$ of the differential equation \eqref{eq:diffeq} and the unique zero $p^{(r)}$ of $f^{(r)}$ would thus also depend on $N$.
-The previous lemmas carry over to this case with the straightforward adaptions. \end{remark}
+\begin{remark}[Drawing without replacement] For the urn process with drawing without replacement, $f^{(r)}$ as derived in \Cref{sec:vectorfield} would depend on $N$.
+The solution $y^{(r)}$ of the differential equation \eqref{eq:diffeq} and the unique zero $p^{(r)}$ of $f^{(r)}$ would, thus, also depend on $N$.
+The previous lemmas carry over to this case with the straightforward adaptations. \end{remark}